Key Stage 3

 http://www.bbc.co.uk/languages/french/ – Still one of the most comprehensive sites for learning French.

 http://www.france2.fr/ – Catch up with live radio and French TV clips and news items here.

 All students at the King John School are encouraged to continue their language studies to GCSE.

-Students have on average 3 hours of language lessons a week and over the GCSE course, will build on the language and knowledge gained at Key Stage 3 and will go on to cover topic areas such as home and local area, health and sport, leisure and entertainment, travel and the wider world and education and work.
+Students have 5 hours of language lessons a fortnight and over the GCSE course, will build on the language and knowledge gained at Key Stage 3 and will go on to cover topic areas such as home and local area, health and sport, leisure and entertainment, travel and the wider world and education and work.

 There are Key Stage 4 residential trips to France to develop a deeper understanding of the culture and foreign language being studied.

 A lunchtime drop in session run by foreign language assistants (FLA) is open for all pupils to allow an informal chat about the latest music or news from France, or to support exam preparation.
 The FLA will also be used during lessons to develop speaking skills.

 Apart from being beneficial at a personal level, your A-Level in Modern Foreign Languages can help with quite a few career paths.
 For those who want to specialise in language, there’s translation or teaching.
 Or maybe you want to work in the travel and tourism industry.
 But even as, say, an engineer or designer, being proficient in a language will give you broader career options.